freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 That's, of course, very cumbersome and error-prone.
 In VPE, we've extended the physics engine to be able to mark objects are movable.
 If an object is marked as such, it can be fully transformed during gameplay, and the colliders are updated accordingly.

 > [!note]
-> Note that currently, moving objects don't have a velocity, meaning that hitting a moving object only takes into account the speed of the ball, not the object.
+> Note that currently, moving objects don't have a velocity, meaning that hitting a moving object only takes into account the speed of the ball, not the object's.
 It's like the object is teleported frame by frame to its new position.
+>
+> True collision where the object's directional and angular speed is calculated based off the last frame's position and the current one is a feature that is valuable and on the roadmap.